 Accommodation in Pokhara

-Lakeside is the main touristy area of Pokhara it’s filled with hotels, guest houses, restaurants, bars etc. here you can find accommodation on any budget from cheap home stays to fancy spa hotels.
-We stayed at OYO 11460 Hotel Romantica a couple of times and stored our extra luggage and laptop there when we went hiking and Hotel Lake Shore but there are more places for different budget in Pokhara.
+We really like Pokhara it’s definitely our favorite city in Nepal and in this part of Asia.
+Pokhara offers a lot of different activities from short sunrise hikes to paragliding, visiting waterfalls, rafting, etc. Lakeside is the main touristy area of Pokhara.
+There are many hotels, guest houses, restaurants, bars, etc. You can find here accommodation on any budget from cheap homestays to fancy spa hotels.
+We stayed at OYO 11460 Hotel Romantica a couple of times and stored our extra luggage and laptop there when we went hiking and Hotel Lake Shore but there are more places for different budgets in Pokhara.

 - Budget options | Pokhara Youth Hostel | OYO 128 Hotel Dream Pokhara | Gauri Shankar backpackers hostel |